logzio/logz-docs/_source/user-guide/integrations/custom-endpoints.md

 ###### Ports & security considerations

-It is best to avoid opening a port in your firewall to allow access for custom endpoints.

-The Logz.io IP range is used by all customers, so it should be used with caution.
-If you do open a port for a Logz.io custom endpoint, follow these best practices:

-* Make sure that you add a token in your custom payload and verify that the token exists in the endpoint.
-* Allow external access only to this specific endpoint.

 Alerts can only be sent on ports 80 & 443.
 If you accidently set a custom port for an alert endpoint, the alert will not be sent.

-{:.info-box.important}
+It is best to avoid opening a port in your firewall to allow access for Logz.io custom endpoints.
+This is because the Logz.io IP range is used by all customers and should be treated with caution.

+If you decide to open a port on your firewall for a Logz.io custom endpoint, follow these best practices:

+* Make sure to add a token in your custom payload and verify that the token exists in the endpoint.
+* Allow external access only to this specific endpoint.

 ##### Test the endpoint